Submissions

 1. The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).

-2. If the submission is text, the submission file is a Microsoft Word document.
+2. The main text file is a Microsoft Word document.

 3. Carefully check your manuscript for spelling, grammar, punctuation, and meaning.
 Manuscripts should be clear, succinct, and well documented.

-4. Where available, PubMed ID (PMID) and DOIs for the references have been provided.
+4. Where available, PubMed ID (PMID) numbers for the references have been provided.
+If PMID numbers are not available, then DOIs have been provided.

-5. The text and references are double-spaced; the text uses a 12-point font; employs italics, rather than underlining (except with URL addresses); and in-text citations are formatted using superscript Arabic numerals and listed in consecutive order.
+5. The text and references are double-spaced and in Times New Roman font.
+The text is 12-point font (except references, which is 11-point font); employs italics, rather than underlining (except with URL addresses); and in-text citations are formatted using superscript Arabic numerals and listed in consecutive order.

-9. All authors affirm their careful review of the manuscript/article and endorse its content.
+10. All authors affirm their careful review of the manuscript and endorse its content.
 Each author's affirmation is provided on the title page.

 Original Research

-Manuscripts describe original research relevant to clinical care and/or teaching in general internal medicine, including health policy issues.
+Original Research manuscripts describe original research relevant to clinical care and/or teaching in general internal medicine, including health policy issues.
 Investigations may be descriptive or interventional.
+Please see details for submitting Original Research.

 Brief Reports

-Briefs will be considered using the same criteria (equal in rigor) as for original research, but they can be smaller in scope and may be less generalizable to other settings.
-An example could be education research papers that focus on a single program, institution, or project with a limited number of participants/subjects.
+Brief Reports will be evaluated with the same rigorous criteria as original research, but they may be smaller in scope and may have limited generalizability to other settings.
+An example could be education research papers that focus on a single program, or institution, or project with a limited number of participants/subjects.
+The Kansas Journal of Medicine may publish briefs that succinctly present research relevant to medical education and medicine.
+Exploratory or pilot studies can be submitted as brief reports as well.
+Please see details for submitting Brief Reports.

 Case Reports